hiteshjoshi1/commands/aws_learn/networking/ipv4.md

 Last IP that can be represented - 192.168.255.254

 16 bits for prefix means = out of 4 octets of 8 bit each =  first 16 bits are fixed for network address, remaining 16 for subnet mask.
 So you start at the range from 0.1 and go to max 255.254.

+## DHCP
+Dynamic Host Configuration protocol.
+A DHCP server is used for Dynamic Addressing, that is automatic assignment of IP addresses.

+The basic function of the DHCP service is to automatically assign IP addresses to client systems.
+To do this, ranges of IP addresses, known as scopes, are defined on a system running a DHCP server application.
+When another system configured as a DHCP client is initialized, it asks the server for an address.
+If all things are as they should be, the server assigns an address to the client for a predetermined amount of time, which is known as the lease, from the scope.

+A DHCP server typically can be configured to assign more than just IP addresses.
+It often is used to assign the subnet mask, the default gateway, and Domain Name Service (DNS) information.

+## Private Networks